CNM - Certified Nurse Midwife Jobs

 What Does A Certified Nurse Midwife Do?

 A certified nurse midwife (CNM) is a registered nurse (RN) who cares for women and infants prior to, during, and following pregnancy.
 A CNM also sometimes provides primary care for women at any age.
 CNMs are advanced practice nurses with a graduate degree and advanced clinical training.
-According to RNtoBSN, they can select an area of specialization like neonatal, childbirth and delivery, reproductive health, or non-surgical gynecological care.

 What Are The Job Roles For An CNM